Brodie Lee: The Wyatt Family (2012–2014)

 From the May 27 episode of Raw, WWE aired vignettes promoting the upcoming debut of The Wyatt Family.
 The vignettes showed The Wyatt Family's backwoods origins.
 On the July 8 episode of Raw, The Wyatt Family made their debut by assaulting Kane.
 Harper made his WWE in-ring debut on the July 26 SmackDown, where he and Rowan defeated Tons of Funk (Brodus Clay and Tensai).
 Over the next few months, Harper and Rowan went on a winning streak over many teams, until Cody Rhodes and Goldust handed them their first loss on the October 11 episode of SmackDown.
-In November, The Wyatt Family started a rivalry with CM Punk and Daniel Bryan heading into Survivor Series, where Harper and Rowan lost to Punk and Bryan in a tag team match.
-The following month at TLC, The Wyatt Family defeated Bryan in a 3-on-1 handicap match.
+In November, The Wyatt Family started a rivalry with CM Punk and Daniel Bryan heading into Survivor Series on November 24, where Harper and Rowan lost to Punk and Bryan in a tag team match.
+The following month at TLC: Tables, Ladders & Chairs on December 15, The Wyatt Family defeated Bryan in a 3-on-1 handicap match.

 At the Royal Rumble on January 26, 2014, Harper competed in his first Royal Rumble match, where he eliminated two other participants before being eliminated by Roman Reigns.
-Shortly afterwards, The Wyatt Family began a feud with The Shield (Dean Ambrose, Roman Reigns and Seth Rollins), leading to a match between the teams at Elimination Chamber, which The Wyatt Family won.
-During this time, Harper and Rowan also supported Bray Wyatt in his feud with John Cena through WrestleMania XXX, with Harper and Rowan also starting their own feud with the WWE Tag Team Champions The Usos (Jey Uso and Jimmy Uso), who supported Cena in the feud.
-Harper and Rowan went on to unsuccessfully challenge The Usos for the WWE Tag Team Championship at both Money in the Bank and Battleground.
+Shortly afterwards, The Wyatt Family began a feud with The Shield (Dean Ambrose, Roman Reigns and Seth Rollins), leading to a match between the teams at Elimination Chamber on February 23, which The Wyatt Family won.
+During this time, Harper and Rowan also supported Bray Wyatt in his feud with John Cena through WrestleMania XXX on April 6, with Harper and Rowan also starting their own feud with the WWE Tag Team Champions The Usos (Jey Uso and Jimmy Uso), who supported Cena in the feud.
+Harper and Rowan went on to unsuccessfully challenge The Usos for the WWE Tag Team Championship at both Money in the Bank on June 29 and Battleground on July 20.